 Is there anything I can do myself about obesity?

-Yes, to start with, you can restore your energy balance simply by eating less and exercising more.
+Yes, the best way to lose weight is to restore your energy balance simply by eating less and exercising more.
 If you want to eat less and healthier, you should know that fats, carbohydrates, proteins and alcohol in a foodstuff contain the most energy (and therefore calories).
 It does not matter what nutrient provides the calories.
-However, each nutrient has a different influence on the feeling of hunger and satiety and the body treats them differently.
-Fat, for example, does not quickly lead to a feeling of satiety, but it does saturate the body for a longer period of time.
+However, each nutrient has a different influence on the feeling of hunger and the feeling of being full and the body treats them differently.
+Fat, for example, does not quickly lead to a feeling of being full, but it does saturate the body for a longer period of time.
 Carbohydrates are first used as a source of energy and alcohol is burned as quickly as possible.
-In addition, dietary fibre contains very few calories, but it does give you a feeling of satiety.
+In addition, dietary fibre contains very few calories, but it does give you a feeling of being full.
 That is why it is recommended to eat high-fibre foods, such as whole-grain products, if you want to lose weight.

 Losing weight is not always easy, and often one has to change a number of habits.
 Perseverance and motivation play a crucial role in this.
-Start by setting a realistic goal, as losing weight takes time, so do not set the goal too high and set achievable intermediate goals.
-What can also help is to weigh yourself at one fixed time a week, this will give you a good insight into your waste process.
+Start by setting a realistic goal.
+It is not easy to lose weight fast; weight loss takes time, so do not set the goal too high and set achievable intermediate goals.
+What can also help is to weigh yourself at one fixed time a week.
+This will give you a good insight into your process of losing weight.
 In addition, do not be too strict with yourself.
 Have you achieved your goal faster than expected?
 Reward yourself, this will give you more motivation to continue.

 Can you not manage to lose weight on your own?
 Then seek professional guidance, such as a dietician.
 He or she can help you learn how to eat and live a healthy lifestyle.